rdoukali42/Network_LLMs/README.md

 ## 🤝 Contributing

 Contributions are welcome!
-Please follow these steps:
+Please see [CONTRIBUTING.md](CONTRIBUTING.md) for detailed guidelines.

+**Quick steps:**
 1. Fork the repository
 2. Create a feature branch (`git checkout -b feature/amazing-feature`)
 3. Commit your changes (`git commit -m 'Add amazing feature'`)
 4. Push to the branch (`git push origin feature/amazing-feature`)
 5. Open a Pull Request

-### **Contribution Guidelines**

-- Write clean, documented code
-- Add tests for new features
-- Update README if needed
-- Follow existing code style
-- Keep commits atomic and well-described

 ---

 ## 📄 License

-This project is licensed under the MIT License.
+This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.

 ---